-Basic Brushstrokes Types with Examples
+Basic Brushstroke Types with Examples

-Gaining Control of the Painterly Effects
+Gaining Control of Paint and Brushstrokes

 When you start painting you have an idea, a vision, if you will, of how you'd like it to look when it's done.
 However, often the way the final painting looks is very far from how we envisioned it.